Mohammed-1421/Image-Search/README.md

 # Image-Search

-# Assignment 1: Hugging Face Overview
+# 1: Hugging Face Overview

 ### Hugging Face Agents
 Hugging Face Agents simplify the creation and management of AI models.
 They handle training, deployment, and monitoring, making it easier to integrate AI solutions into applications.